-Most people place great value in what others think of them, and it is this social concern that produces the stigma of hearing loss.
-“The concept of a stigma is not an individual experience; it is only relevant within the framework of relationships and the ways in which society reacts to and treats those who are stigmatized because it is only within this context that we can experience rejection, isolation, judgment, or discrimination” (source).
+According to an article published in The Gerontologist, “the concept of stigma is not an individual experience; it is only relevant within the framework of relationships and the ways in which society reacts to and treats those who are stigmatized.”
+Stigmas are driven by societal expectations.

 The Impact of the Stigma of Hearing Loss